 On February 11, the U.S. Court of Appeals for the Seventh Circuit ruled that consultants who provide services to nursing homes and long-term care facilities lack standing to sue the state Medicaid agency and its contracted Managed Care Organizations on behalf of patients.

-Matthew Vicinanzo is an associate in the firm's Washington, D.C. office, where he practices in the Health Care and Government Contracts groups.
-Matthew represents and counsels health care entities and a variety of government contractors in litigation matters, including the False Claims Act, as well as in various regulatory and compliance matters.
+Matthew Vicinanzo is a counsel in the firm's Washington, D.C. office, where he practices in the Health Care and Government Contracts groups.
+Matthew represents and counsels health care entities and government contractors in complex litigation matters, internal and governmental investigations, and regulatory and compliance matters.

 On March 22, 2018, the Centers for Medicare and Medicaid Services (CMS) announced a notice of proposed rulemaking (NPRM) that would, if finalized, exempt states with high rates of Medicaid beneficiaries in managed care plans from monitoring and reporting requirements related to Medicaid service access set forth in 42 C.F.R. §§ 447.203 and…

 On Tuesday, February 20, Department of Health and Human Services (HHS) Secretary Alex Azar announced that the agency intends to expand access to short-term, low-cost insurance policies.
 On Wednesday, HHS published its proposed rule, which promises to reduce restrictions on such limited-duration policies.
 The short-term insurance plans have fewer benefits and more limited consumer protections as compared to those proscribed by the Patient Protection and Affordable Care Act (ACA).
 While such short-term plans currently can only be carried for 90 days, the new proposal would extend that maximum coverage period to one year.